fangohr/oommf/README.md

 Or you can type the full command yourself:

-	docker run --rm -ti -v `pwd`:/io ubermag/oommf:latest bash
+	docker run --rm -ti -v `pwd`:/io ubermag/oommf:latest

 Once inside the container, the `oommf.tcl` file is in `/usr/local/oommf/oommf/oommf.tcl`.
 For convenience, we provide a shell script `oommf` in the search path (in `/usr/local/bin`).
 This can be used, for example:

     oommfuser@715477218aac:/io# oommf +version
+    <7> oommf.tcl 2.0a1  info:
+	oommf.tcl 2.0a1

+You can also add oommf commands to the command line from the host, for example:

+	docker run --rm -ti -v `pwd`:/io ubermag/oommf:latest oommf +version
-    <23> oommf.tcl 1.2.0.6  info:
+	<7> oommf.tcl 2.0a1  info:
-    oommf.tcl 1.2.0.6
+	oommf.tcl 2.0a1

+The current working directory in the host is shared with the `/io` directory in the container: this can be used to exchange `mif` files and data files with the container environment: create `mif` file in host, run docker to tell oommf to process the file and create data files, then analyse data files on the host.

-In addition, during the build process, we also set an environment variable `OOMMFTCL` to point to the `/usr/local/oommf/oommf/oommf.tcl` file.
+During the build process of the container, we also set an environment variable `OOMMFTCL` to point to the `/usr/local/oommf/oommf/oommf.tcl` file.
+This is used by Ubermag, for example, to find the `oommf.tcl` file.

 There is also the `OOMMF_ROOT` variable which points to the base directory of the OOMMF sources (that's currently `/usr/local/oommf/oommf`).
 It can be used, for example, to execute an OOMMF example:

     oommf boxsi +fg $OOMMF_ROOT/app/oxs/examples/stdprob3.mif -exitondone 1

 ### No graphical user interface